-CARRYING HANDLE
+CARRYING HANDLES

-A carrying handle is provided on the rear of the outboard motor.
-It enables you to carry the outboard motor easily with one hand.
+Carrying handles are provided on the front and rear of the outboard motor.
+The handles enable you to carry the outboard motor easily with two hands.

 INSTALLATION

 INSTALLATION

 Incorrect engine height or obstructions to smooth water flow in front of the propeller can cause propeller cavitation while the boat is cruising.
 Cavitation occurs when the engine speeds up momentarily and suddenly slows as the propeller engages the water.
 Severe engine damage may result if the motor is operated continuously while cavitating.
 During water testing check the buoyancy of the boat, at rest, with its maximum load.
 Check that the static water level on the exhaust housing is low enough to prevent water entry in to the power head, when water rises due to waves when the outboard is not running.